sumo-digital-academy/cs_portfolio/course-a..markdown

 - **Java Programming** <span class="module-description">(Includes: writing and testing well-structured and readable programs to solve problems; Programming: Java)</span>
 - **Machines and Intelligence** <span class="module-description">(Includes: Intro to key concepts and problems in the field of AI; Lab classes include a range of things such as robotics and use of generative AI tools)</span>
 - **Devices and Networks** <span class="module-description">(Includes: computer architecture and aspects of networks)</span>
-- **Web and Internet Technology** <span class="module-description">(Focus is on front-end development and includes practical work using HTML, CSS and JavaScript to develop websites; Coincides accessibility and legal issues)</span>
+- **Web and Internet Technology** <span class="module-description">(Focus is on front-end development and includes practical work using HTML, CSS and JavaScript to develop websites; Includes: accessibility and legal issues)</span>
 - **Introduction to Algorithms and Data Structures** <span class="module-description">(Includes: design and analysis of efficient algorithms and data structures)</span>
-- **Global Engineering Challenge Week** <span class="module-description">(One week group project done in multi-disciplinary groups in the Faculty of Engineering.
-Develops students’ academic, transferable and employability skills as well as widening horizons as global citizens)</span>
+- **Global Engineering Challenge Week** <span class="module-description">(One week group project done in multi-disciplinary groups in the Faculty of Engineering; develops students’ academic, transferable and employability skills as well as widening horizons as global citizens)</span>